Page last updated: 24 June 2026

 See what questions we’ll ask

-Review the consumer credit provider licence application guide (once available) and get familiar with the questions you’ll need to answer as part of your application.
+Review the guide to consumer credit provider licence requirements and get familiar with the questions you’ll need to answer as part of your application.

 Step 3